-In conventional SWOT analysis information is captured as a set of individual statements that can be used and referred to at a later date.
-The issue here is that no contextual information is not normally captured and the information that is generated is not normally linked to the organisations strategic model.
+In conventional SWOT analysis information is captured as a set of individual statements that can be referred to at a later date.
+The with this method is that it does not capture any contextual information.
+In addition, the information that is gathered is not normally linked to the organisations long terms goals and vision.

 We take a very different approach to the SWOT analysis.